littlehorse-enterprises/lh-quickstart-java/README.md

 lhctl search taskRun --taskDefName greet --status TASK_SCHEDULED
 ```

 You can also see the `TaskRun` node on the workflow.
 It's highlighted, meaning that it's already running!
+If you click on it, you can see that it is in the `TASK_SCHEDULED` status.

 ## Run Task Worker